Don 2

-The film's music was composed by Shankar–Ehsaan–Loy, while Javed Akhtar wrote the lyrics.
-Jason West served as the film's cinematographer and Anand Subaya was its editor.
+The soundtrack of the film was composed by Shankar–Ehsaan–Loy, while Javed Akhtar penned the lyrics.
+Jason West served as the cinematographer, while the editing was handled by Anand Subaya.
 After the success of the first film, Akhtar had planned a sequel in 2010 which did not work out.
 It was then officially announced in early 2010, with filming scheduled to begin later that year.
 Principal photography took place in Berlin, where it was shot extensively.
-To date, this film marks the last directional venture of Akhtar.

 Don 2 was released on 23 December 2011 in 2D and 3D formats, which also included dubbed versions in Telugu and Tamil languages.
-It received mixed-to-positive reviews from critics, receiving praise for its story, cinematography, production design, soundtrack, background score, action sequences and performances of the cast, but criticism for its pacing.
-With a box office gross of over ₹202.81 crore, Don 2 was a global box office success.
-At the time of its release, the film was the 2nd highest-grossing Indian film of 2011.
+The film received positive reviews from critics with praise for its story, cinematography, production design, music, action sequences and cast performances.
+With a box office gross of over ₹202.81 crore, Don 2 became a commercial success and was the 3rd highest-grossing Hindi film of 2011.

 Don 2 received a number of accolades across various ceremonies in India.
-At the 57th Filmfare Awards, Don 2 received 5 including Best Film, Best Director (Farhan) and Best Actor (Khan), and won 2 awards – Best Action and Best Sound Design.
+At the 57th Filmfare Awards, Don 2 received 5 nominations in award categories including Best Film, Best Director (Farhan) and Best Actor (Khan), and won 2 awards – Best Action and Best Sound Design.